ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/app-profiling-android-studio.md

 ![Android Studio profiling run types alt-text#center](android-profiling-version.png "Figure 1: Profiling Run Versions")

-For the Java/Kotlin side, select **Profile 'app' with complete data", which is based off the debug variant.
+For the Java/Kotlin side, select **Profile 'app' with complete data**, which is based off the debug variant.
 For the native side, you want the **profileable** "Profile 'app' with low overhead", which is based off the release variant.

 ### Java/Kotlin